 Weak AI vs. Strong AI

-There are two categories of AI, namely Weak and Strong AI.
+There are two categories of AI: Weak and Strong AI.
 Weak AI is designed for a specific task.
-Apple’s Siri and other virtual personal assistants are an example.
+Apple’s Siri and other virtual personal assistants are examples.

 Meanwhile, Strong AI has general human cognitive abilities.
 Strong AI systems can find solutions when presented with specific tasks without human intervention.